commonhaus/foundation/policies/trademark-policy.md

 - Always use a trademark as an adjective modifying a noun.
 You can see the nouns we prefer on our [Trademark List][]
     - Unacceptable: This is an OpenRewrite.
 Anyone can use it.
-    - Acceptable: This is a OpenRewrite recipe.
+    - Acceptable: This is an OpenRewrite recipe.
 Anyone can use it.

 - Don't translate a trademark into another language.
     - Acceptable: Quiero instalar Hibernate en mi proyecto.